strykey/strykey/README.md

 Full pre/post effects pipeline, a palette system that extracts colors directly from your image,<br/>
 live preview that never freezes, before/after toggle, presets, export in four formats.<br/>
 No cloud, no account, no nonsense.
 Every pixel processed on your machine in NumPy.<br/>
 I also gave it a mascot.
-Her name is Dither Girl.
-She has seen things.
+Her name is Dither Girl :)

 <br/>